CallaRudolph/Rudlow-Brewing/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License

+Copyright &copy; 2017 `Calla Rudolph & Jake Ruleaux`

+This software is licensed under the MIT license.